-The Oregon Small Schools Association seeks to communicate with its members through timely E-Mail messages and a quarterly publication entitled “Small Talk.”
+The Oregon Small Schools Association seeks to communicate with its members through timely e-mail messages and a regular publication entitled “Small Talk.”
 One of the primary purposes of “Small Talk” is to keep members abreast of the work of the OSSA Board.

-The OSSA Office in Pendleton is designed to be responsive to members who call or write about a variety of issues and questions.
+The OSSA Office in Salem is designed to be responsive to members who call or write about a variety of issues and questions.